 In a neighboring village, Sangita met a man and woman who claimed to specialize in helping girls travel to the Middle East.
 The pair told her how they could help her earn money and create a better life for Alpa.
-They talked about the big city of Delhi and how much Sangita was going to love it there.
+They told her how she would first have to travel to Delhi, India before completing the rest of the journey.
 They filled her with such hopes and dreams of a perfect, new life for her family—little did she know that it was all an elaborate scam.

 Once back in Nepal, Sangita was furious about all she endured and decided to make a difference for at-risk girls in Nepal.
 She contacted PRC, explained her story, and chose to press charges against all of her traffickers.
 Because of her strong will, Sangita was able to assist PRC in finding the location of these criminals, leading to Rajan’s arrest.
 The fight is not over, however, as traffickers like Rajan are often very well connected in the community and rarely are convicted.
 Still, this major arrest and milestone for PRC and Free for Life would not have been possible without Sangita’s strength and passion.